xXleowXx/gitlab-charts/doc/advanced/geo/index.md

    kubectl --namespace gitlab exec -ti gitlab-geo-toolbox-XXX -- gitlab-rake geo:set_primary_node
    ```

 1. Set the primary site's Internal URL to a URL which is unique to the primary cluster.
-For example, you can use a URL with the primary cluster's ingress IP address with `kubectl exec`:
+For example, you can use a URL with the primary cluster's Ingress IP address with `kubectl exec`:

    ```shell
    kubectl --namespace gitlab exec -ti gitlab-geo-toolbox-XXX -- gitlab-rails runner "GeoNode.primary_node.update!(internal_url: https://primary-cluster-ip"